cyb3rxp/awesome-soc/ml_genai.md

 * **Context:** specific business app associated to an EDR/NDR alert
 * **Elements to be analyzed:** business app activity and artefacts (binaries, files tree, network traffic, etc.)
-* **Use of Gen AI:** quickly have an overview of the business app components, architecture, use cases, then determine wether the alert is confirmed or not, based on the alert details.
+* **Use of GenAI:** quickly have an overview of the business app components, architecture, use cases, then determine whether the alert is confirmed or not, based on the alert details.
 * **Field feedback:** quite useful but may be challenging anyhow if the business app is a proprietary one, with almost no open documentation.